skunkworks002/flickwiz-ios/README.md

 About FlickWiz App:
 ============================

-*FilckWiz app is an image processing app through this app we process the image of movie and generate list of best mathces of any movie's image related .
+*FilckWiz app is an image processing app through this app we process the image of movie and generate list of best mathce's of any movie's image related .

 How's FlickWiz App Work  :
 ============================